ACCU Uganda: Projects

 ACCU has of late been involved in the following projects:

 The Forest Resources Sector Transparency Project - to deepen democratic accountability in the governance of Environment and Natural Resources (ENR) in Uganda under the Rights Equity and Protected Areas (REPA) Programme.

-Gender Strategic Fund (GSF) Project– to empower women to fight corruption through use of innovative methods of the m-technology to monitor and expose corruption in the health and education sectors as a means of creating an engendered demand for social accountability.
+Gender Strategic Fund (GSF) Project– to empower women to fight corruption through use of mobile technology to monitor and expose corruption in the health and education sectors as a means of creating an engendered demand for social accountability.

 UNDP Project – aimed at strengthening transparency and accountability in the utilization of Universal Primary Education (UPE) resources.

 Citizen Action Platform (CAP) Project – to track problems with health care service delivery in the Apac district of Uganda.

-Water Governance Project – to strengthen the citizen's capacity and voice to demand for transparency and accountability in water service delivery.
+Water Governance Project – to strengthen the citizens' capacity and voice to demand for transparency and accountability in water service delivery.

 Karamoja Anti Corruption Community Empowerment project (KACEP) – to establish and operationalise a sustainable community based transparency and accountability monitoring and follow up mechanism in Districts of Napak and Nakapiripirit.

 ACCU is also involved in the management of the Anti-Corruption Week (ACW) and partly contributes to the publication of the Black Monday Newsletter.

 Anti-Corruption Week (ACW)

 Every December, ACCU joins the world in commemorating the International Anti-Corruption Day on the 9th of the same month.
-That day always falls in ACCU's annual Anti-Corruption Week (ACW) and the anti-graft body usually marks it with a series of activities aimed at mobilizing the public towards the fight against corruption.
+That day always falls in ACCU's annual Anti-Corruption Week (ACW), with it usually marked with a series of activities aimed at mobilizing the public towards the fight against corruption.
 The week's activities are influenced by the global and national theme of the Anti-Corruption Day.